corelab-src/llvm-tutorial/README.md

 ~~~
 You will get the output of the optimized program.

-## Contact
+## Contributers

-If you need a solution for the practices, please contact me.
+Seonyeong Heo, \
-Jaeho Lee, ejaho0103/at/yonsei/dot/ac/dot/kr
+Jaeho Lee, ejaho0103/at/yonsei/dot/ac/dot/kr \
+Seonyoung Chun, seonyoung/at/yonsei/dot/ac/dot/kr \
+Ju Min Lee, jumin/at/yonsei/dot/ac/dot/kr

 ---
 This repository is distributed under the University of Illinois Open Source License.

+## Note

+Currently, Toy project is implemented with legacy PM, rather than new PM.
+This will be revised soon.